Danielfordd/cocktail_backend/routes.md

 build frontend to explain documentations with sandbox for users to understand whats going on secure certain routes (everything in bar) implement api keys

+update seed data to remove unused or overly specific ingredients